mattmcf/HashMap/README.md

 ### DeleteMap
 #### int DeleteMap(HashMap * map)

-DeleteMap will free the space allocated for the map if memory has been allocated to it.
-The size and count of the map are also reset to 0.
+DeleteMap will free the space allocated for a HashMap (all keys, HashNode array and map structure itself).
+Argument should be set to NULL after call to DeleteMap since it will point to invalid memory after all structures are freed.

 ARGUMENTS: